mosaicml/streaming/docs/source/getting_started/user_guide.md

 dataset = CustomDataset(local=local, remote=remote)
 ```

-The final step is to pass the dataset to PyTorch DataLoader and use this dataloader to train your model.
+The final step is to pass the dataset to PyTorch {class}`torch.utils.data.DataLoader` and use this dataloader to train your model.

 ```python
 from torch.utils.data import DataLoader